pydio/pydio-doc-admin-guide/4_connecting_your_storage/2_datasources.md

-In this chapter, we guide you through the process of creating a new datasource, either based on a file system or on a Amazon S3  Object repository, Google Cloud storage or Amazon blob for the **Enterprise Edition** of Pydio Cells.
+In this chapter, we guide you through the process of creating a new datasource, for each of the 4 already implemented DS type:

+- file system
+- Amazon S3 Object repository
+- Google Cloud storage (ED only)
+- Azure blob (ED only)

 [:summary]